geudde/attic-chest/pages/02.season-1/12.meeting-12/05.senate/docs.md

 &emsp;Have always needed us to deck their feast.”

 “The Peacock when he gave his famous rout,
-&emsp;Implor’d th’assistance of full many a flower
+&emsp;Implor’d th’ assistance of full many a flower
 The Rose decked all the bushes round about
 &emsp;The Woodbine drest the variegated bower.”